 The New Jersey Department of Labor and Workforce Development, Office of Apprenticeship seeks to encourage the growth of career pathway opportunities for people disconnected from employment, training, and education.
-Within the workforce development system, pre-apprenticeships serve a critical role for people to acquire career-specific skills, advance work-readiness, and connect them to longer-term career opportunities.
+Within the workforce development system, preapprenticeships serve a critical role for people to acquire career-specific skills, advance workreadiness, and connect them to longer-term career opportunities.

 The PACE Program also seeks to eliminate economic barriers commonly associated with an individual's inability to invest in skills training and work readiness.
 In order to mitigate these barriers, the PACE Program encourages the use of stipend payments for all pre-apprenticeship program participants.
-This NGO provides funding for stipends.
-PACE will also provide funding for paid STEM Internships, as defined in this NGO, to stimulate skills training in high-demand STEM related occupations.
-STEM internships refer to occupations that require education in science, technology, engineering, and mathematics (STEM) disciplines.
+This NGO provides funding for stipends for participants in the pre-apprenticeship training program.

 Applications will be evaluated on the strength of the career pathway and partnerships proposed, the quality of programming proposed, and the lead applicant's organizational capacity to implement the proposal.
+As noted below, greater weight will be given to applications that build career pathways for individuals who did not receive a high school diploma (or its recognized equivalent) or who did not complete a secondary school education in a home-school setting, through co-enrollment in adult basic skills education in concert with a pre-apprenticeship program as well as post-secondary education coursework that enables such individuals to be eligible to receive financial aid through the Ability to Benefit (ATB) provision of Title IV of the federal Higher Education Act (HEA).
 All applicants should demonstrate their ability to ensure participants are able to acquire measurable skill gains as verified through regular progress reports.